madox2/vim-ai/README.md

 # vim-ai

-Complete text and chat with GPT in Vim/Neovim using OpenAI.
+This plugin adds Artificial Intelligence (AI) capabilities to your Vim and Neovim.
+You can generate code, edit text, or have an interactive conversation with GPT models, all powered by OpenAI's API.

 ## Features

-- Generate text or code, answer questions
+- Generate text or code, answer questions with AI
-- Edit selected text in-place
+- Edit selected text in-place with AI
 - Interactive conversation with ChatGPT

 ![vim-ai demo](./demo.gif)